William Locke Brockman

-William Locke Brockman (1802 – 28 November 1872) was an early settler in Western Australia, who became a leading pastoralist and stock breeder, and a Member of the Western Australian Legislative Council.
+William Locke Brockman (1802 – 28 November 1872) was an early settler in Western Australia, who became a pastoralist and stock breeder, and a Member of the Western Australian Legislative Council.

 Biography

-Born in Kent, England in 1802, William Locke Brockman was a member of the Brockman family, a prominent Kent family with a history dating back to the 14th century.
+Born in Kent, England, in 1802, William Locke Brockman was a member of the Brockman family, a Kent family with a history dating back to the 14th century.
 Little is known of his early life, except that he was a farmer with land in the Romney Marsh area.
 In 1827, Brockman married Ann Francis Elizabeth Hamersley (1809–1876).
 They had six sons and three daughters.